 Fiona Le Gassick

-Manager Marketing and Communications, Greater Shepparton City Council
+Manager Communications and Engagement, Greater Shepparton City Council

 As part of her role, Fiona is responsible for overseeing and supporting Shepparton Show Me, including management of the Shepparton Show Me Marketing Co-ordinator position.
-Prior to coming to Greater Shepparton City Council in October 2012, she was the Business Development Manager at GOTAFE in Shepparton.
-Fiona’s background includes marketing and brand management, business development, customer service and staff management.
+Prior to coming to Greater Shepparton City Council in 2012, she was the Business Development Manager at GOTAFE.
+Fiona’s experience includes strategic and business planning, strategic marketing and brand management, business development, customer service and staff management.
 She has been the director of two home based small businesses including Le Gassick Consulting, delivering strategic and business planning, marketing strategy development and tender and submission writing services.

 Mat Innes Irons